 If you are interested in knowing more about this topic, and effective integration of SEO and call tracking, this makes a great read https://mnsearch.org/telephone-call-tracking-basics-for-maintaining-local-search-data-integrity/

 Working out a way the two can be friends within your marketing makes commercial sense.
-Any and all information on your effectiveness helps you to spend your money wisely and well
+Any and all information on your effectiveness helps you to spend your money wisely and well; and to grow your business.

 For more on this and other exciting playground tussles, call us at Creed Marketing.